Why you shouldn’t wait for a price cap

 But bigger savings are available TODAY to those who switch from expensive standard variable rate tariffs to cheaper fixed rate deals.

 We calculate that savings of £250 a year are available to typical households with average energy consumption*.

 Energy is getting more expensive

 Energy suppliers often raise their prices just in time for the coldest, darkest, most expensive time of year.
-British Gas recently became the latest company to do just that - they’re increasing their electricity prices by 12.5% for more than three million customers on standard variable tariffs, with effect from September 15.
+British Gas recently became the latest company to do just that – in September, they increased their electricity prices by 12.5% for more than three million customers on standard variable tariffs.

-The average customer on a combined gas and electricity tariff will have to pay £76 more – hiking the average bill up to £1,120 a year.
+The average British Gas customer on a combined gas and electricity tariff will now have to pay £76 more – hiking the average bill up to £1,120 a year.
 The other Big Six suppliers have already raised their prices earlier in the year.

 Could you save by switching?

 Even if you’re not with the Big Six, it’s time to consider switching to a cheaper deal.
 You could be one of the 60% of people in the UK on a standard variable rate (SVR), which means you might be paying far more than you need to on your gas and electricity bills.

 The average SVR costs around £1,100 a year, whereas as some fixed deals cost less than £900 a year, so if you switched to a new tariff, you could be looking at saving hundreds of pounds a year.

 Switch now, before the winter weather and freezing temperatures set in, and you could be better off when you turn on the heating.